stefanofa/awesome/TOPICS.md

 ## designsystem

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-CURRENTLY LIVE ON KICKSTARTER! 👇👇👇
+SHOELACE IS BECOMING WEB AWESOME.
+WE ARE LIVE ON KICKSTARTER! 👇👇👇

 ## ux

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-CURRENTLY LIVE ON KICKSTARTER! 👇👇👇
+SHOELACE IS BECOMING WEB AWESOME.
+WE ARE LIVE ON KICKSTARTER! 👇👇👇

 ## webcomponents

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-CURRENTLY LIVE ON KICKSTARTER! 👇👇👇
+SHOELACE IS BECOMING WEB AWESOME.
+WE ARE LIVE ON KICKSTARTER! 👇👇👇

 ## module-federation